ssi-anik/amqp/readme.md

 > `composer require anik/amqp`

 ### For Laravel
-- Add provider in your `config/app.php` providers array.
+The service provider will automatically get registered.
+Or you may manually add the service provider in your `config/app.php` providers array:

 ```php
 'providers' => [
     /// ...